 12. Own Your Mistakes

 I used to have high expectations for myself.
-And as you can imagine, that made it especially difficult to admit to myself and to others that I made a mistake, and that I had to take responsibility for it.
-Sometimes, I wasn't even directly at fault with the result of a certain situation, but the way I handled my reaction toward that situation was my responsibility*.
+And as you can imagine, that made it especially difficult to admit to myself and others that I'd made a mistake and that I had to take responsibility for it.
+Sometimes, I wasn't even directly at fault for the result of a situation, but how I handled my reaction to that situation was my responsibility*.

-Sometimes it takes time to realize you've made a mistake, but there's no such thing as "too late" to ask someone for forgiveness after you learn to forgive yourself.
-It's never too late to take responsibility for your actions even if you weren't at fault when they happened.
+Sometimes it takes time to realize you've made a mistake, but there's no such thing as "too late" to ask someone for forgiveness after learning to forgive yourself.
+It's never too late to take responsibility for your actions, even if you weren't at fault when they happened.

-Many things that happen in life are out of our control, but we are always given the chance to choose kindness over selfishness, truth over lies, and action over inaction.
+Many things that happen in life are out of our control.
+But we are always given a chance to choose kindness over selfishness, truth over lies, and action over inaction.

 *If you want to read more about this idea, Mark Manson wrote a great book about it, among other things, called The Subtle Art of not Giving a F*ck.